sriramab/gamamanual/References/PluginDocumentation/Extension_ummisco.gaml.extensions.stats.md

   *  **`variance`** (`int`, `float`, `float`) --->  `float`

 #### Result:
+Returns the variance from a standard deviation.
 Returns the variance of a data sequence.
-That is (sumOfSquares - mean*sum) / size with mean = sum/size./nReturns the variance from a standard deviation.
+That is (sumOfSquares - mean*sum) / size with mean = sum/size.

 [Top of the page](#table-of-contents)